Gratheon/website/about/index.md

 ![](img/about.webp)
 </div></div>

-Gratheon saves 🐝 bees from dying over the winter of semi-professional beekeepers by providing observability and data analytics.
+Gratheon saves 🐝 bees of semi-professional beekeepers by providing observability and data analytics, so that they could remotely track and inspect bees.

 We develop and provide software as a service web-app along with optional IoT devices, AI vision and robots 🤖 that automate data collection.